hazaq/hazaq.github.io/_posts/2018-02-15-AWS-EBS-Snapshot-Scheduling.markdown

 * days = 31 # Retention period of old snapshots

 Finally we need to create a CloudWatch Event rule to trigger the function just like we did for creating the snapshots.
 So follow the same steps in **Schedule Automated Amazon EBS Snapshots Using CloudWatch Events** with the exception of step 4 where you need to choose a Lambda function as a Target.
-Over lambda function should look like this now.
+Our lambda function should look like this now.
 ![lambdaimage2](/assets/images/lambdaimg2.png)